psedog/Raspi-realdash/README.md

 Note:\
 We are adding a user called realdash.
 This is a backup user so that if you run into issues or need to do further configuration outside of Readash, you can.
-Our script turns boots straight into Realdash through the pi user.
+Our script boots straight into Realdash through the pi user.